kneppkth/docs/color-development/developing-c41-film-rolls.md

 ---
 description: >-
-  This is Knepp's guide on how to develop C41 using the Digibase C41-chemistry.
+  This is Knepp's guide on how to develop C41 using the Rollei Colorchem C41-chemistry.
   C41 is, unlike B/W, a standardized process.
 That means you can develop different film stocks in the same time!
 ---